 Although microwave ovens differ in size, appearance, and output wattage, they all operate on similar principles.
 Once a designated power level option and cooking time is selected, pressing the start button will cause the appliance’s control board to send 120 volts of alternating current (AC) through a line fuse, a cavity thermostat, and multiple door switches, before the current reaches a high voltage transformer.
 A high voltage capacitor works with a diode to convert the alternating current power output of the transformer to direct current (DC), doubling the voltage to nearly 5,000 volts, which provides the voltage needed to power the appliance’s magnetron.
 The magnetron emits radio waves that travel through a wave guide before entering the oven cavity.

 Once inside the oven cavity, the radio waves cause water molecules within the food to vibrate intensely, generating heat that cooks the food from the outside in.
-Most microwaves use a motorized turntable to rotate the food items through the radio waves in order to cook those items evenly.
+Most microwaves use a motorized turntable to rotate the food items through the radio waves in order to cook those items evenly on a microwave glass tray.
 Keep in mind that the heated water molecules will steam the food items during the cooking process which is why bread tends to get soggy when heated in a microwave (let the toaster oven take care of reheating bread products).

 Why won’t the microwave heat up?

-If that pasta primavera is coming out of the microwave as cold as when you put it in, here are the seven most likely reasons why:
+If that pasta primavera is coming out of the microwave as cold as when you put it in, here are the seven most likely reasons why the microwave is not heating:

 - Burned-out diode – Since the diode is the component that doubles the voltage to power the magnetron to heat the food, a burned-out diode will result in the magnetron not receiving enough voltage to operate.
 When a diode fails, it will often appear visibly damaged.
 You can also test the diode with a multimeter and a 9-volt battery to determine if the diode has electrical continuity – a continuous electrical path present in the part.
 Be aware that the diode should only have continuity in one direction.
 If the diode either tests “negative” or “positive” for continuity in both directions (when the multimeter probes are reversed), then the diode has failed and will need to be replaced.